amireh/jsgrep/packages/jsgrep-ql/README.md

-# jsgrep-ql(1) -- jsgrep(1) query language interpretor
+# jsgrep-ql(1) -- jsgrep(1) query evaluator

 ## DESCRIPTION

-jsgrep-ql is the query language used by jsgrep(1) to search for JavaScript expressions.
+jsgrep-ql defines and evaluates the query language used by jsgrep(1) to search for JavaScript expressions.

-Queries are designed to be familiar to the JavaScript programmer by loosely following the JavaScript syntax.
+jsgrep-ql queries are designed to be familiar to the JavaScript programmer by following the JavaScript syntax when possible.

 ## HOW TO USE THIS GUIDE